 Thank you for your interest in the Bon Secours St. Mary's Hospital SOMI Radiologic Technology program.
-We encourage you to attend one of our information sessions and sign up for a shadowing session to learn more about our program and how to apply during the 2020 application period.
+We encourage you to attend one of our information sessions to learn more about our program.

 Sent via email

 |First day of class||August 29, 2022|